andreacalderonvv/cse15l-lab-reports/Lab Report 1.md

 ![Image](thirdss)

 Remember to follow the directions.
 When it tells you to input a new password, input one and this will be the one you use in the terminal when you're asked for one.
-After, the password is confirmed you will,again, have to wait for it to activate.
+After, the password is confirmed you will, again, have to wait for it to activate.

 ## Trying Some Commands: